nahuel242/documentation/docs/Using Randomness/v2-subscription/design.md

 - **Subscription id:** 64-bit unsigned integer representing the unique identifier of the subscription.
 - **Subscription accounts:** An account that holds LINK tokens and makes them available to fund requests to Chainlink VRF v2 coordinators.
 - **Subscription owner:** The wallet address that creates and manages a subscription account.
-Any account can add LINK to the subscription balance, but only the owner can add approved consumers or withdraw funds.
+Any account can add LINK to the subscription balance, but only the owner can add approved consuming contracts or withdraw funds.
-- **Consumers:** Contracts that are approved to use funding from your subscription account.
+- **Consumers:** Consuming contracts that are approved to use funding from your subscription account.
 - **Subscription balance:** The amount of LINK maintained on your subscription account.
 Requests from consuming contracts will continue to be funded until the balance runs out, so be sure to maintain sufficient funds in your subscription balance to pay for the requests and keep your applications running.

 For Chainlink VRF v2 to fulfill your requests, you must maintain a sufficient amount of LINK in your subscription balance.
 Gas cost calculation includes the following variables:

-- **Gas price:** The current gas price, which fluctuates depending on network conditions
+- **Gas price:** The current gas price, which fluctuates depending on network conditions.

-- **Callback gas:** The amount of gas used for the callback request that returns your requested random values
+- **Callback gas:** The amount of gas used for the callback request that returns your requested random values.

-- **Verification gas:** The amount of gas used to verify randomness on-chain
+- **Verification gas:** The amount of gas used to verify randomness on-chain.

 These variables depend on current network conditions, your specified limit on callback gas, and the number of random values in your request.
 The cost of each request is final only after the transaction is complete, but you define the limits you are willing to spend for the request with the following variables: